creationix/howtonode.org/articles/express-mongodb.markdown

 1. We setup a route to handle the request for the css as a regular expression match.
 We then used the matched url segment to load a Sass file from  the available views and `express` dynamically converts the Sass into CSS for us on the fly.
 In a production environment there are configuration options that can be passed to the `configure` method to make sure these views are cached but during development its rather useful to be able to change your Sass on the fly :)
 2. As express is treating the sass to CSS rendering in exactly the same manner as the Haml to HTML rendering we need to suppress the default `layout` behaviour as there is no meaningful layout here for our Sass.

+> Sass is to CSS as Haml is to HTML.
+However reading Sass can be a little more complex as the hierarchy that is being described is really individual selectors.
+Lines that start at the same column and begin with a `:` are rules, these rules are applied to the hierarchy that they're found under, for example in the above Sass example the bottom most line of Sass `:background-color #ffa` is equivalent to the CSS `#articles .article .body {background-color: #ffa;}` this equivalence is due to the position of the start of this line relative to its parent lines :) (Easy really !)

 ###Great, so how do I make my first post?###